 Fiberglass may be the optimal choice for energy efficiency to avoid heated or cooled air loss, especially if you don’t care about having a wood interior.

-Almost any material type can be customized from the manufacturer with regard to color and in some cases textures.
+Almost any material type can be customized by the manufacturer with regard to color and in some cases textures.

-These wood casement windows couldnt be more at home in the beautiful wood-themed kichen above, which is housed in a 2-story, 4-bedroom Contemporary home (Plan #107-1015).
+These wood casement windows couldn't be more at home in the beautiful wood-themed kitchen above, which is housed in a 2-story, 4-bedroom Contemporary home (Plan #107-1015).

 Modern Glass Types